Serp1co/ocp-quota-extractor/README.md

 # ocp-quota-extractor

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses the RedHat build of Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .